 I haven’t found any evidence of Bert Williams having recorded the song.
 However, that it was introduced by Williams in Broadway Brevities is proudly announced on the cover of the sheet music (above).
-The Ernest Hare recording below is an obvious impersonation of Williams.
+The recording below, dated 1921, features an obvious impersonation of Williams by Ernest Hare.

 Ernest “Ernie” Hare – 1921